 6. Call-to-Action: You should have a call-to-action above the fold, in the middle, and at the end of the article.
 Write something intriguing that will get the reader to take action.
 The word "contact" in a button will not do the trick.
 Get creative.
 Include a keyword if relevant.

 7. Photo Naming: You need to make sure you name your photos to help search engines understand the picture.
 Don't just leave the numbers from the camera or the title for the name's stock photo.
-Rewrite those numbers and stock photo names to match your purpose of the page.
+Instead, rewrite those numbers and stock photo names to describe the image.
 For example, if the picture is for a Puppy Sitting in a Cup and the name it came with is 12345.jpg, change it to Puppy-In-A-Cup.jpg.

 8. Photo Alt Text: These serve two purposes, 1.
 Photo alt text tells the search engine what the photo is about and how it is related to the article, and 2.
 People with voice readers can understand what the picture is.
 Write a short description with a keyword that supports the purpose of the page.

 Follow these guidelines for Search Engine Results Pages (SERP)

 1. Meta Title: should be less than 72 characters to avoid the cut-off.
 Place keywords and phrases near the beginning of the meta title.